 John Augustina is a writer, journalist and a singer.
-She currently writes about women for Afrocritik.
+She currently reviews music for Afrocritik.

 Blessing Chinwendu Nwankwo is a writer, accountant and beautician.
 She is passionate about travelling the world and learning about lifestyles and cultural differences.
 She runs her YouTube channel—Keeping it Real with Bee— that covers lifestyle, relationship, and food.

 Chimezie Chika’s short stories, poems, and essays have appeared in, amongst other places, The Question Marker, The Shallow Tales Review, The Kalahari Review, The Lagos Review, Praxis Magazine, Brittle Paper and Aerodrome.
 A finalist for Africa Book Club Short Reads Competition (2013), he is a 2021 Fellow of the Ebedi International Writer’s Residency.
 His interests range from culture to history, art, literature, and the environment.

 Yinoluwa “Yinoluu” Olowofoyeku is a multi-disciplinary artist and creative who finds expression in various media (photography, architecture, writing, theatre, music, and more).
 He is driven by a passion for storytelling and communicating emotions.
 He can be found on most social media @Yinoluu.

 Seyi Lasisi is a Nigerian student with an obsessive interest in Nigerian and African films as an art form.
 His film criticism aspires to engage the subtle and obvious politics, sentiments, and opinions of the filmmaker to see how it aligns with reality.
 He tweets @SeyiVortex.